karpathy/paper-notes/vin.md

 NOTE: This is very different from the more standard/obvious approach of learning a separate neural network environment dynamics model (e.g. with regression), fixing it, and then using a planning algorithm over this intermediate representation.
 This would not be end-to-end because we're not backpropagating the end objective through the full model but rely on auxiliary objectives (e.g. log prob of a state given previous state and action when training a dynamics model), and in practice also does not work well.

-NOTE2: The authors don't mention this but a recurrent agent (e.g. with an LSTM policy) trained in a model-free setting has some capacity to learn planning-like computation in its recurrent state.
-However, this is not as explicit as in this paper, since here we're directly "baking" the compute into the architecture.
+NOTE2: A recurrent agent (e.g. with an LSTM policy), or a feedforward agent with a sufficiently deep network trained in a model-free setting has some capacity to learn planning-like computation in its hidden states.
+However, this is nowhere near as explicit as in this paper, since here we're directly "baking" the planning compute into the architecture.
 It's exciting.